peternogg/TickyTack/Design.md

 Mouse input:
 1) [DEBUG] If the mouse was clicked, then put a 'c' at the current mouse location
 1) [DEBUG] If the mouse moved, then print the new position in the log

+### Further work and optimization

+As it stands, there's a lot of code which like, implicitly depends on other code to act a particular way.
+I think main.c and TickyTack can be relatively tightly coupled, since they act like the driver, more or less.
+Main translates information from outside the code (i.e. command line arguments) into code for TickyTack, which then translates code into stuff for Game_t.
+Game_t depends, I think, on how Board_t works.
+A lot of the direct accesses should be replaced with getters n setters to be more object-ish.
+Game_t should get a verbosity setting, since I don't want to make the options struct global or anything.
+It might be good to hang it between Main and TickyTack so I don't have to have two copies, but it's not massively important.

+In that same vein, I feel like a lot of this is too complex.
+Like, to understand what's happening when, and why, you have to study a lot more of the code.

+Board_t is sort of tuned to a particular size.
+I should probably rework how it's laid out.

+It'd be cool to set up a menu thing to let users configure stuff more on-the-fly, but I'm like, out of time.